Published in

 2. Mary.

 In her gaze, the Virgin accepts the archangel’s presence and prepares herself to welcome the Holy Spirit.
-Sitting on a simple stool in front of her room, she sits with the view of a garden or enclosed garden by a Lord, a metaphor for Mary.
+Sitting on a simple stool in front of her room, she sits with the view of a garden.
 She is slightly bent in the forward direction as she brings her hand up to her breast.
-With a diaphanous complexion on her face, she looks Holy and innocent.
-She wears a tunic with the same ochre shade as the loggia, not adding any more pigment.
-An imposing mantle of intense azurite, outlined in gold and lined in precious malachite, is applied a secco over a black ground.
+With a diaphanous complexion on her face, she looks holy and innocent.
+She wears a tunic with the same ochre shade as the loggia, eliminating the use of any more pigments.

 Mary in Annunciation Fra Angelico